Key Management Interoperability Protocol: Description

 A KMIP server stores and controls Managed Objects like symmetric and asymmetric keys, certificates, and user defined objects.
 Clients then use the protocol for accessing these objects subject to a security model that is implemented by the servers.
-Operations are provided to create, locate, retrieve and update managed objects.
+Operations are provided to create, locate, use, retrieve and update managed objects.

 Each managed object comprises an immutable Value like a key-block containing a cryptographic-key.
-These objects comprise mutable Attributes which can be used for storing metadata about their keys.
+These objects also have mutable Attributes which can be used for storing metadata about their keys.
 Some attributes are derived directly from the Value, like the cryptographic-algorithm and key-length.
 Other attributes are defined in the specification for the management of objects like the Application-Specific Identifier which is usually derived from tape-identification data.
 Additional identifiers can be defined by the server or client per application need.

 Each object is identified by a unique and immutable object-identifier generated by the server and is used for getting object-values.
 Managed-objects may also be given a number of mutable yet globally unique Name attribute which can be used for Locating objects.